dukescript/selenium-webdriver/README.md

 # selenium-webdriver

 A Selenium Webdriver for running DukeScript Integration tests.
-Test methods are integrated with BrwsrCtx, to be executed on the correct thread.
-This isn't a full implementation of the WebDriver API yet, but it already allows some useful functions.
+Test methods are integrated with BrwsrCtx to be executed on the correct thread.
+This isn't a full implementation of the WebDriver API yet, but it already supports some useful features.
 Use like this:

 ```
 public class SimpleTest {